Cub Scout Camp Dates

 Family Night Barbecue

 What better way to conclude your stay at Tuckahoe than to host your family and friends for a little taste of the camping experience?
 Guests may arrive between 5:00 pm and 6:00 pm on the final day of each session and, for a small charge, join us for dinner.
 Guests may even plan to stay for the closing campfire show!
 (Please purchase your BBQ Tickets at the Trading Post.
-BBQ Ticket Prices are $5 for Youth, $7 for Adult, and youth under 5 eat for free!)
+BBQ Ticket Prices are $7 for Youth, $14 for Adults, and youth under 5 eat for free!)